gliu20/collatz-encoder/README.md

 - Specialized dynamic array implementation using a circular buffer to allow `O(1)` inserts at both head and tail

 # Current work in progress
-- Rewriting to use dynamic arrays instead of linked lists
 - Enabling vectorization to allow SIMD optimizations
 - Parallelizing with OpenMP